 Otherwise, the boat is only mentioned in one or two lines of books dealing with WW2 planes.

-In the great scheme of things, the Natoma Bay was really insignificant.
+In the great scheme of things, the Natoma Bay was really insignificant so far as the description of WW2 history was concerned.

-Given the fact that the Cavanaugh Flight Museum is an aviation museum for the general public and not for WW2 aviation specialists, it seems very unlikely they would have mentioned the word “Natoma Bay” and it seems even dubious they would have known that name by heart.
+Given the fact that the Cavanaugh Flight Museum is an aviation museum for the general public and not for WW2 aviation specialists, it seems unlikely they would have included it in the show even though it wasn’t famous enough to play any significant role in a book.

 The next puzzle concerns “Jack Larsen”.
-Of course, James had no idea that there was a “Jack Larsen” on the “Natoma Bay”.
+Of course, James had no idea that there was a “Jack Larsen” on the “Natoma Bay” and neither had his parents at first.

 James’ GI Joes.